browserengineering/book/book/accessibility.md

 Let's come back to the mouse-hover-for-accessibility use case.
 Our browser can read the hovered element to the user, but it'd be even better to highlight it visually, in a way similar to focus outlines.
-Let's implement that with a new pseudoclass for accessibility highlighting.
+Let's implement that with a new pseudo-class for accessibility highlighting.

-However, in this case it's not so clear that it's a good idea to expose this pseudoclass to scripts as well.
+However, in this case it's not so clear that it's a good idea to expose this pseudo-class to scripts as well.
 After all, it's really important that accessibility features actually help users access a web page---more important, in fact, than the ability of web developers to style it.

-Nevertheless, it would be super convenient to re-use the pseudoclass machinery we just built.
-Browsers achieve this with *browser-internal* pseudoclasses---ones that can only be used from with the default browser style sheet.
-In this case we'll define a new `-internal-accessibility-hover` pseudoclass, and put rules like this in `browser.css`:
+Nevertheless, it would be super convenient to re-use the pseudo-class machinery we just built.
+Browsers achieve this with *browser-internal* pseudo-classes---ones that can only be used from with the default browser style sheet.
+In this case we'll define a new `-internal-accessibility-hover` pseudo-class, and put rules like this in `browser.css`:

 ``` {.css}